EmbeddedOS/Linux/docs/linux_programming_interface.md

 - For most signal types, instead of accepting the default signal action, a program can choose to ignore the signal, or to establish a `signal handler`.
 A signal handler is a programmer-defined function that is automatically invoked when the signal is delivered to the process.
 This function performs some action appropriate to the condition that generated the signal.

 - In the interval between the time it is generated and the time it is delivered, a signal said to be `pending` for a process.
 Normally, a pending signal is delivered as soon as the receiving process is next scheduled to run, or immediately of the process is already running.
 However, it is also possible to `block` a signal by adding it to the process's `signal mask`.
 If a signal is generated while it is blocked, it remains pending until it is later unlocked.

+### 2.12.
+Threads

+- In modern UNIX implementations, each process can have multiple `threads` of execution.
+One way of envisaging threads is as a set of processes that share the same virtual memory, as well as a range of other attributes.
+- Each thread is executing the same program code and shares the same data area and heap.
+However, each thread has it own stack containing local variables and function call linkage information.

+- Threads can communicate with each other via the global variables that they share.
+The threading API provides `condition variables` and `mutexes`, which are primitives that enable the threads of a process to communicate and synchronize their actions, in particular, their use of shared variables.
+Threads can also communicate with one another using the IPC and synchronization mechanism.

+- The primary advantages of using threads are that they make it easy to share data (via global variables) bw cooperating threads and that some algorithms transpose more naturally to a multithreaded implementation than to a multi-process implementation.

+- Furthermore, a multi-threaded application can transparently take advantage of the possibility for parallel processing on multi-processor hardware.